jonruttan/delexe/README.md

 lessc --include-path=stylesheets index.less atom-dark-syntax.css
 ```

-Now you have an `atom-dark-syntax.css` stylesheet that be combined with
+Now you have an `atom-dark-syntax.css` stylesheet that can be combined with
 the `file.html` file to generate some nice looking code.

 Check out the [examples](https://jonruttan.github.io/delexe/examples) to see